sung1011/note/main/git.md

 # git pull = git fetch && git merge
        A---B---C master on origin
       /
- D---E---F---G master
+ D---E---F---G *master

-     ^
-     origin/master in your repository
+> E is origin/master in your repository

        A---B---C origin/master
       /         \
- D---E---F---G---H master
+ D---E---F---G---H *master
-                 ^
-                 origin/master in your repository

-> H's commit message is "Merge branch 'master' of < rep >"
+> H is origin/master in your repository && commit message is "Merge branch 'master' of < rep >"
 ```

 ### pull -r --rebase